polospeter/Deep-Learning-Specialization-Coursera/README.md

 # Deep Learning Specialization

 This repository contains all my solutions for the Deep Learning specialization on Coursera provided by DeepLearning.ai.
 The instructor of this specialization was the brilliant Andrew Ng.
-Link to the course: https://www.coursera.org/specializations/deep-learning?
+Link to the specialization: https://www.coursera.org/specializations/deep-learning?

 **My Certification** : https://www.coursera.org/account/accomplishments/specialization/certificate/KF38BTHQF8QJ